AlbertDung/english-qa-platform/README.md

 ---

-**🎓 Happy Learning!
-Let's make English learning accessible to everyone! 📚✨**
+**Happy Learning!
+Let's make English learning accessible to everyone!**

 <div align="center">
-  <sub>Built with ❤️ by the English Q&A Platform community</sub>
+  <sub>Built with love by the English Q&A Platform community</sub>
 </div>